An Enhanced Formation Channel for Galactic Dual-Line Gravitational-Wave Sources: von Zeipel-Lidov-Kozai Effect in Triples Involving Sgr A*: Detectability of neutron stars in Galactic Center triples

 Based on the dynamical timescale analysis presented in Sec. \ref{sec-timescales}, the effects of general relativity can be neglected.
 The outer orbital plane is chosen as the reference plane, the outer orbital elements are assumed to be constant, and the inner orbital elements can be solved via the following secular evolution equations at quadrupole order ($da_{\rm i}/dt=0$) \citep{Will:2017vjc}:

 where a dimensionless time scaled by the inner orbital period $\tau \equiv t/P_{\rm i}$, the coefficient $A \equiv (3\pi/2)m_3/(m_1+m_2)(a_{\rm i}/a_{\rm o})^3$, and the auxiliary variable is defined as ${d\varpi}/{d\tau} \equiv {d\omega}/{d\tau}+{d\Omega}/{d\tau} \cos \iota$.
-For simplicity, the effects of the octupole (vanishing for equal mass inner binaries) and hexadecapole order terms \citep{Will:2017vjc}, the spin of the SMBH acting as the tertiary body \citep{Fang:2019hir}, and the interactions with surrounding stars and gas \citep{Su:2025} at the Galactic Center are all neglected in our work.
+For simplicity, the effects of the octupole (vanishing for equal mass inner binaries) and hexadecapole order terms \citep{Will:2017vjc}, the spin of the SMBH acting as the tertiary body \citep{Fang:2019hir}, the strong gravity background of Kerr SMBH \citep{Camilloni:2023xvf}, the orbital flips by dark matter dynamical friction \citep{Hu:2024hzu}, and the interactions with surrounding stars and gas \citep{Su:2025} at the Galactic Center are all neglected in our work.
 The analytical solution based on the equivalent pendulum model, which is convenient for subsequent analysis, is derived in Appendix \ref{sec:analysol}.

 The optimal signal-to-noise ratio (SNR) $\rho_{\rm NS}$ for the spinning NS with a monochromatic signal of GW frequency $f$ is given by

 Here, $S_n(f)$ denotes the noise power spectral density and $T_{\rm obs}$ is the observation time.
 Assuming the 40 km Cosmic Explorer design optimized for the low-frequency band \citep{CE2022slt}, the instrumental noise spectral density depends on frequency and thus varies with NS spin period.
 We set $T_{\rm obs}=4~{\rm yr}$, the polarization angle $\psi_{\rm p}=\pi/4$, and the angular parameters associated with the detector are adopted as $\zeta=\pi/2$, $\lambda=0.764$, $\gamma_{\rm o}=1.5$, and $\phi_{\rm r}=\phi_{\rm o}=0$ \citep{Feng:2024ect}.